Learn how to make this easy and affordable fabric Roman shade from inexpensive mini-blinds in this step by step tutorial.

 Mid-weight fabric – Measure your window.
 Add four inches to the width and 6 inches to the length.
 I bought duck fabric from Hobby Lobby and it worked great.

 Cheap mini-blinds – to fit the window of the window.
-I purchases my at home depot for around $3.50.
+I purchased mine at home depot for around $3.50.
 That’s it!
 They were a little wider than I wanted so my husband cut them to size using his table saw, but many stores will cut them for you.

 Find a nice large surface to work.
 I used our dining room table.